Neil Danns: Wales/Non-league football

 In October 2020, Danns signed for Northern Premier League Premier Division club Radcliffe.

 In November 2020, Danns signed a short-term deal with National League club FC Halifax Town.
 He left the club on 12 January 2021 after appearing in five league games.
 At the beginning of March, Danns signed for Cymru Premier club Connah's Quay Nomads until the end of the season.
 He scored once from 16 appearances, the last of which was as a late substitute in the final-day win away to Penybont that confirmed Nomads as 2020–21 Cymru Premier champions.

 On 9 September 2021, Danns signed for North West Counties Premier Division club Macclesfield on non-contract terms.
 On 13 December 2022, Danns was appointed interim manager at Macclesfield.
 During his time at the club, he helped them achieve back to back League Titles/Promotions with Macclesfield going from the 9th tier to the 7th tier.

 Coaching career

-After spending half a season as interim player–manager at Macclesfield during the 2022–2023 season, in which he won the Northern Premier League Division One West, Danns left at the end of the season to become assistant manager at Tranmere Rovers.
+After spending half a season as interim player–manager at Macclesfield during the 2022–23 season, in which he won the Northern Premier League Division One West, Danns left at the end of the season to become assistant manager at Tranmere Rovers.

-Danns was appointed manager at National League North side Southport on 12 May 2025.
+Danns left Tranmere when he was appointed manager at National League North side Southport on 12 May 2025.

+On 6 September 2026, Southport announced that Danns had decided to step aside from his role as manager.